serverless/dashboard/docs/product/traces.md

 ## Explorer View

-Similar to our [Metrics View](metrics.md) the Trace Explorer provides you a starting point for discovering errors, or slowness across your Orginization.
+Similar to our [Metrics View](metrics.md) the Trace Explorer provides you a starting point for discovering errors, or slowness across your Organization.
-Similar to metrics views you can apply filters to narrow in on errors, slowness or usage patterns across your orginization.
+Similar to metrics views you can apply filters to narrow in on errors, slowness or usage patterns across your organization.

 Traces share the same set of filters from our [Metrics View](metrics.md) but are not saved.